Class A

 The open-book exam covers North Dakota statutes, lien law, payroll taxes, unemployment insurance, and OSHA basics.

-Practice with our national Business & Law exam hub for cross-state baseline rules.
+Practice with our North Dakota law & exam prep and the national Business & Law exam hub for cross-state baseline rules.

 More: National NASCLA exam guide and our in-depth NASCLA Accredited Exam study walkthrough.

-Because contractors design for minus-thirty wind chill, 70-psf prairie snow, gumbo clay heave, and spring floods, this four-week outline targets what North Dakota field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Contractors design for minus-thirty wind chill, 70-psf prairie snow, gumbo clay heave, and spring floods, this four-week outline targets what North Dakota field inspectors and your licensing board exam items actually test—not generic national prep.

 Any firm performing $4,000 or more of work in a year.